Geonovum/IMX-Geo/intro.md

 Background: because the source models were originally defined as silos, relationships between objects from different source registries are mostly unavailable right now.
 We have a requirement to add those relationships that are of value to users (definitely not all).

+### Coherence in extra layer
+The added relationships between SAM and source models cannot change the source object types as this goes against maintenance and ownership principles.
+The additional relationships must be added in a separate semantic layer.

 ### Cherry-picking
 It should be possible to leave out properties in the SAM information model, that are present in the source model but not of interest to the users.